 Written by Madeline Kalu

-I first discovered vision boards through a series of YouTube videos from Terri Savelle Foy on the subject.
+I first discovered vision boards in 2018 through a series of YouTube videos from Terri Savelle Foy on the subject.
 For those of you who may not know her, Terri Savelle Foy is a Christian motivational speaker and life coach.

 Listening to Terri’s testimonies on how she used vision boards to realize her goals, motivated me to find out how vision boards could help me achieve mine.

 Therefore, l went up to my attic and found an old corkboard that was standing forgotten in the corner.
 I cut out the letters “Vision” and pasted photos of the dreams and goals l wanted to achieve for that year.
 Underneath each photo l wrote a declaration of achievement such as “I will have an article published by Crosswalk.com this year”.